w3c/w3c-website-redesign-documentation/_posts/2023-06-20-live-website-launch.md

 After working in partnership with W3C for the past 3 years, the redesigned W3C website has gone live today on [w3.org](https://www.w3.org/)!

 This is a massive achievement for the W3C and Studio 24 teams and one I’m really proud of.
-I’ve written more on this on the [Studio 24 website](https://www.studio24.net/blog/w3c-launch-their-new-website/), you can also read W3C’s blog post [LINK].
+I’ve written more on this on the [Studio 24 website](https://www.studio24.net/blog/w3c-launch-their-new-website/), you can also read [W3C’s blog post](https://www.w3.org/blog/2023/new-w3c-website-deployed/).

 After a pause since April last year, we’ve been working with W3C again since May on some improvements and helping address issues reported from the community on the Beta website.
 Issues are tracked on a [GitHub project board](https://github.com/orgs/w3c/projects/27)